A Wireless Shopping Checklist

 2. Should Have: 802.11k, r, and v for Roaming

-Any device you want to be able to move around with should support the 802.11k, r, and v standards.
-This will provide better handling as you move between multiple access points/hotspots on the same network, both when you have a network with multiple access points at home, such as eero or Zyxel MPro Mesh, and not least when the client is used with public wireless networks or workplace wifi
+All gadgets you will be able to move around with should support the 802.11k, r and v standards.
+This will provide better handling when moving between multiple access points/access points on the same network – this applies both if you have a network with multiple access points at home, such as eero or Zyxel MPro Mesh – and not least when the client is used in public networks and wireless networks at work.

 You can read more about these standards and support for them in Apple iOS products here.